tsmango/active_configuration/README.md

 		end
 	end

-After installing ActiveConfiguration, the #configure block is exposed to every ActiveRecord model.
-If the #configure block is defined, with valid configuration details, additional methods are made available on instances.
+After installing ActiveConfiguration, the #configure block is available to every ActiveRecord model.
+If the #configure block is defined with a valid configuration, additional methods are made available on instances.

 ## Example Usage